codesharedot/xceltoken-plus-price-gnome-ticket/README.md

-# thorenext price gnome ticket
+# prizm price gnome ticket

-Gnome 3 desktop ticker for thorenext price with Python and argos.
-Rename to thorenext.1r.60s.py and put in ~/.config/argos
+Gnome 3 desktop ticker for prizm price with Python and argos.
+Rename to prizm.1r.60s.py and put in ~/.config/argos

 https://pythonbasics.org